blade-ui-kit/docs/html.md

 ## Basic Usage

-The most basic usage of the component exists in setting its slotted content:
+The most basic usage of the component is to set its slotted content:

 ```html
 <x-html class="font-sans">